barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 If anyone [feels strongly about the neighborhood boundaries used](https://www.popville.com/2018/01/official-north-boundary-petworth-is-kennedy-street/) and wants more information on the boundaries of the neighborhood clusters, check out the the [DC OpenData Portal](http://opendata.dc.gov/datasets/neighborhood-clusters)

 The interactive visualization below let's you dig into some basic trends and demographic profiles of each of the 39 neighborhood clusters in DC, which we'll be diggin into in more depth shortly.
-For example, we can see notable differences in stps by time of day in more residential neighborhoods like "Brightwood Park, Crestwood, Petworth" and neighborhoods with a more active nightlife like "Kalorama, Adams Morgan, Lanier Heights"
+For example, we can see notable differences in stops by time of day in more residential neighborhoods like "Brightwood Park, Crestwood, Petworth" and neighborhoods with a more active nightlife like "Kalorama, Adams Morgan, Lanier Heights"

 <figure class="video_container">
 <iframe width="800" height="600" src="https://dc-stop-frisk.herokuapp.com/" frameborder="0" allowfullscreen="true"></iframe>
 </figure>

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/05_nbh_sf.gif)